www-splitcells-net/net.splitcells.network/README.md

 ### Language
 In many cases the user does know, what he wants.
 In other cases the user can find out his needs by answering questions.
-This projects provides a dictionary in order to be able to articulate precisely his needs on a high level.
+This projects provides a dictionary in order to be able to articulate precisely ones needs on a high level.
 Secondly the words are organized in a structure in order to easily find the right commands to be executed without looking at documentation i.e.: ssh.key.generate ~ Generate and store ssh keys if not already present for the current user.
 Also sets appropriate access rights for these keys.

 ### Terminal based Dependency Injection
 (I kind of think, that I'm using the false term for this.)